Pshy0/pshy_merge/HELP.md

 ## pshy_anticheats

-There is several anticheats included in this script but they are only available to FunCorps.
+There is several anticheats included in this script, but they are only available to FunCorps.
 Use `!help pshy_anticheats` in-game, or check the FunCorp forum page for this module.
 **/!\ If you do run this module with the anticheats enabled, then you should realy read it's help.**